PVNPSPT/Web-scraping-for-job-postings/README.md

 # Scraping the monster.ca website for job postings
 ### Project description
- 1. Out of my tiredness to check the job websites for job postings and further filtering them for more relevant job titles, the thought of learning web scraping popped.
-With very first project I feel how easy, powerful, friendly Python is and especially **BeautifulSoup** module.
+ 1. To better manage the time on any given day, I try to find a shortcut or automate a process if applicable.
+ 2. Automated the process of job search by scraping the monster.ca website to check for a given job title and location and displays the job postings information like title, city name and an apply link.

 ### Technologies used
   1. Python